Skip to main content

 In this tutorial, we're going to walk through how resources can own other resources by creating, deploying, and moving composable NFTs.

-Before proceeding with this tutorial, we recommend following the instructions in Getting Started and Hello, World! to learn about the Playground and Cadence.
+Before proceeding with this tutorial, we recommend following the instructions in Getting Started, Hello, World!, and Resources to learn about the Playground and Cadence.

 Resources Owning Resources